 Whilst making your own Will, or having a will-writer make it for you, may seem like a cheaper or easier option for some, we cannot stress the importance and value of having a specialist solicitor make it for you.
 It’s a legal document and any mistakes could lead to huge amounts being lost to Inheritance Tax, some of your estate not being fully disposed of or your wishes being rendered invalid.

 Why do you need to make a Will?

-- To make sure your children are cared for in the event of your death before they reach 18 by appointing guardians.
+- To make sure your children are cared for, in the event of your death, before they reach 18 by appointing guardians.

 - To make sure your estate does not pay any more Inheritance Tax than necessary.

-- To appoint the executors you trust – your executors must follow the instructions in your Will after your death and will oversee the distribution of your assets to your beneficiaries.
+- To appoint the executors that you trust – your executors must follow the instructions in your Will after your death and will oversee the distribution of your assets to your beneficiaries.

-If you die without making a Will (called dying “intestate”) or your Will fails because it has not been prepared correctly, then the law sets out who will inherit your assets according to a strictly ranked list of relatives.
-This may result in your family paying more Inheritance Tax at the time of your death and a distribution of your assets which does not reflect your wishes.
+If you die without making a Will (called dying “intestate”), or your Will fails because it has not been prepared correctly, then the law sets out who will inherit your assets according to a strictly ranked list of relatives.
+This may result in your family paying more Inheritance Tax at the time of your death than necessary and a distribution of your assets which does not reflect your wishes.
 If you don’t have any family then ultimately the Crown would receive your assets.

 Our Will Solicitors are experts in writing Wills for individuals, couples, couples in second marriages, and people with children from previous relationships and business owners.
 We recommend that alongside your Will you put in place Lasting Powers of Attorney which are a crucial part of your lifetime planning; appointing the people you trust (your Attorneys) to manage your financial affairs and your health & welfare if you become unable to through incapacity.